slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 ## On marriage

 <!--
+> *"If I were to give advice to somebody about how to have a marriage that would last and they could only seek one quality in their spouse ... would you look for humor, intelligence, or looks?
+No, what you really want in your partner is low expectations."  -- Warren Buffett*

-- A women is either a 0 or a 1.
++ A women is either a 0 or a 1.
 A hoe or a wife material.
 Don’t overcomplicate.
 -->

 > *"Men marry women with the hope they will never change.
 Women marry men with the hope they will change.
 Invariably they are both disappointed."